| |

 From gorgeous coastline to blue skies and sunny weather, California has everything it needs to be the ultimate summer destination—in fact, many consider California to be the place of the “endless summer.”
+As a local living here for over a decade, I can tell you the weather is a major selling point.

-And while that’s true for many destinations around the state, visiting California in summer still requires some pre-planning as there are locales that aren’t ideal summer destinations due to scorching heat (ahem, Death Valley), and even surprisingly foggy weather like in San Francisco.
+But while it’s easy to enjoy most places in California in summer, visiting during this season still requires some pre-planning as there are locales that aren’t ideal summer destinations due to scorching heat (ahem, Death Valley), and even surprisingly foggy weather like in San Francisco.
+Heavy crowds are another important thing to consider.

 Thankfully, there are plenty of great, low-key options that can be taken advantage of during the summer months.